jlapeyre/Symata.jl/README.md

 9592

 ```

+#### What is implemented

+The focus at present is not on implementing specific mathematical
+computation.
+However, much of this is supplied (`Integrate`, `D`,
+`Limit`, `Together`, `Apart`, `Factor`) mostly by using
+[SymPy](http://www.sympy.org/en/index.html) as a backend.
+The
+emphasis is rather on testing implementations of core features and
+subsystems that are efficient or can be made efficient.
+These include
+core data structures, pattern matching, and the evaluation sequence.

+#### Evaluation

 Like, Mma, SJulia does evaluation to a fixed point, always effectively re-evaluating in the
 current environment.
 There are pros and cons to this approach.
 In Mma there are a host